raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 [[[rpi-sensehat-multiple-pixels]]]

 Draw your picture by putting a variable where you want its assigned colour to appear.
-We have drawn an astronaut by using the  black (`b`) pixels as the background and the grey (`g`) pixels to draw the metal parts of the Astro Pi Flight Case:
+We have drawn an Astro Pi by using the black (`b`) pixels as the background and the grey (`g`) pixels to draw the metal parts of the Astro Pi Flight Case:

 ```python